 left Oslo on August 10, 1910 and reached Funchal / Madeira on Sept.
 9. Here Amundsen informed the men about his intention to go for the South Pole instead of the North Pole.
 They all enthusiastically agreed to accompany him.
 Well, they must have been the adventurous types anyway and probably didn't care whether they got their frostbites on the South Pole instead.
 Amundsen's brother Leon would inform the public and the Norwegian government (which finally found out where their money went).
 Amundsen also sent a telegram to Robert F. Scott, "Beg leave to inform you.
 Fram proceeding Antartic.
 Amundsen."
 Scott got that unexpected invitation to a race to the Pole in Melbourne in October 1910.

-The Fram rounded the Cape of Good Hope and proceeded into the Ross Sea where she anchored in the Bay of Whales on January 14, 1911.
+The Fram rounded the Cape of Good Hope and proceeded south-east into the Ross Sea where she anchored in the Bay of Whales on January 14, 1911.
 The Bay of Whales was the southernmost place to be reached by ship and a good hunting ground for seals and penguins - fresh meat was needed to enrich the diet and avoid skorbut, as well as to feed the 116 dogs.
 That's a lot of dogs, btw, I don't want to imagine what noise they made during the voyage; the ones in Kirkenes were loud enough in the open air.

 Eight men would participate in the Pole expedition, the rest remained on the Fram